mozecode/dose/README.md

 - [rxNorm API](https://mor.nlm.nih.gov/download/rxnav/RxNormAPIs.html#) courtesy of the National Library of Medicine

-"This product uses publicly available data from the U.S. National Library of Medicine (NLM), National Institutes of Health, Department of Health and Human Services; NLM is not responsible for the product and does not endorse or recommend this or any other product."

 ## How to use 'dose'

 'dose' can be used on any device, from phone to tablet to desktop.